snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 ![Living Room](../assets/img/livingroom-gallerywall2.jpg){: .mx-auto.d-block :}

 **Iteration 3.** And finally!
 Here is the gallery wall in our current condo.
-Hanging all this over the staircase while keeping our necks intact was quite a feat! :ladder: :hammer: :face_with_head_bandage:
+Hanging all this over the staircase while keeping our necks intact was... uhh... not guaranteed... :ladder: :hammer: :face_with_head_bandage:
 This time, I drew level +'s all over the craft paper and measured 40" up from the stairs in order to lay the art out to arrange.
-I changed the wall color from [BM Stokes Forest Green](https://www.benjaminmoore.com/en-us/paint-colors/color/2035-40/stokes-forest-green) to [BM Ash Blue](https://www.benjaminmoore.com/en-us/paint-colors/color/2057-40/ash-blue), which seems to work better in this north-facing room. :green_heart: :blue_heart:
+I also changed the wall color from [BM Stokes Forest Green](https://www.benjaminmoore.com/en-us/paint-colors/color/2035-40/stokes-forest-green) to [BM Ash Blue](https://www.benjaminmoore.com/en-us/paint-colors/color/2057-40/ash-blue), which (I think...? :thinking:) works better in this north-facing room. :green_heart: :blue_heart:

 ![Living Room](../assets/img/livingroom-gallerywall3.jpg){: .mx-auto.d-block :}

 ### :couch_and_lamp: 3D-Printed Furniture Levels

+Who knew that the floor in our 1890 condo could *slant so much?!* [I guess I did.](../2023-06-01-fireplace)... :face_with_spiral_eyes:
-The floor in our 1890 condo slants *quite a bit* :face_with_spiral_eyes:, and the front of the sofa in the bay window was nearly two inches lower than the back. **(1)** I tried stacking furniture protector pads, which slid out of place and left sticky residue on the floor. :angry:
+The front of the sofa in the bay window was nearly two inches lower than the back. **(1)** I tried stacking furniture protector pads, which slid out of place and left sticky residue on the floor. :angry:
 **(2)** *Then* I got [anti-slip furniture casters](https://www.amazon.com/dp/B018H0NDRG) and [wobble wedges](https://www.amazon.com/Wobble-Wedges-Rigid-Plastic-Shims/dp/B00435B9FS/?th=1), which were much better but kept collapsing... :shrug:
 **(3)** *Finally*, I designed [frames for the wobble wedges on TinkerCad](https://www.tinkercad.com/things/3RbVUoPeB7x-wobble-wedge-holder?sharecode=6Kn_11-EEqJm6C4Hw36rYxwQHIY3BJLc7ZpkYPgI5nE) and 3D printed them in [wood+PLA filament](https://www.amazon.com/dp/B088BRY1PN).
 Success! :clap: